• Cart$0

 RELIEVED

 When the founder of Monster.com thought I was worthy enough to be awarded a 4-year, all-expense paid scholarship to a private, liberal arts school—room & board included.
 The scholarship was based on financial need & demonstrated entrepreneurial spirit.
-My mom cried.
+My mother cried.

 GUILTY